-- The orientation stage comprises courses in economics, management, methods and law. - The main programme comprises courses in economics, management, methods and law plus one optional compulsory subject.
-In addition there is one optional subject with credits from the academic offering across all the faculties at the University of Lucerne, plus one written semester dissertation. - There are two ways to complete the bachelor's programme offered by the faculty.
-Subject to the requirements set out in § 15 of these Regulations, students may complete the degree course with a bachelor's thesis.
+- The bachelor's programme can be taken as a single-subject degree course in Economics and Management without a minor subject (hereinafter referred to as a single-subject degree course) or as an Economics and Management major in combination with a minor subject offered for the faculty (hereinafter referred to as major degree course). - The single-subject degree course of study includes compulsory subjects in economics, management, methods and law.
+Furthermore, there are optional compulsory subjects with academic achievements in economics and management, optional subjects with academic achievements from the range of courses offered by all the faculties of the University of Lucerne, and a written semester dissertation. - 2a As a major degree course of study, the bachelor's programme includes compulsory subjects in economics, management, methods and law.
+Furthermore, there are optional compulsory subjects with academic achievements in economics and management and a written semester dissertation.
+In addition to the major subject, the required academic achievements from the chosen minor subject must be fulfilled in accordance with the regulations of the faculty providing the studies. - There are two ways to complete the bachelor's programme.
+Subject to the requirements set out in § 15, students may complete the degree course with a bachelor's thesis.
 Where these requirements are not met, or if students fail to submit a bachelor's thesis even if they meet the required level of academic achievement, students must obtain a corresponding number of study credits (for courses, in particular). - Structure, modules, courses, credits and specific language and examination requirements are set out in Guidance Notes.